 When text files are saved to disk there are various methods for compressing files to take up less space.
 One way of conserving disk space is to count the number of blanks at the beginning of a line and save the count as an integer.
 Although too simple for practical use, this method is a fun way to compress a Java source code file containing many lines of leading blank spaces (tab characters) due to indented code.

-2. Rename this file with your period and name.
+Rename the file with your period and name using the file system.
 For example, P1_Wang_Michael_LeetSpeak.java

 Before compressing, shown below.
 Filename: P1_Wang_Michael_LeetSpeak.java